dougbtv/dougbtv.github.io/_posts/2016-11-03-custom-centos-cloud-image.markdown

 systemctl enable acpid
 ```

-We're gonna need `cloud-init`, so let's get that up and configured.
+We're gonna need `cloud-init` (and `cloud-utils-growpart`, too, to change our root partition size), so let's get that up and configured.

 ```
-yum install -y epel-release.noarch yum install -y cloud-init
+yum install -y epel-release.noarch yum install -y cloud-init cloud-utils cloud-utils-growpart

 # Check what the default user is, mine said "centos" so I'm happy with that.
 grep -A3 "default_user" /etc/cloud/cloud.cfg